UDTS | Christian Leadership Program Information

 - Fill out an online application.

-- Upon acceptance you will receive an email from us with your log-in and registration information.
+- Upon acceptance you will receive an email from us.
+Reply to the email with the courses you would like to initially register for.

 *Please note: It is recommended for students to enroll at least two weeks before the beginning of a semester.

 This program offers eight core courses required of Presbyterian Commissioned Ruling Elders (CREs) in the Presbyterian Church (USA) "Book of Order."
 At the same time, the content, for the most part, is basic to many mainline denominations.
-Persons from the Reformed Church in America, the United Church of Christ and the United Methodist Church have participated in these classes.
+Persons from the Reformed Church in America, the United Church of Christ, the United Methodist Church, and the ELCA have participated in these classes.
 This curriculum is intended to be used for elder and lay leadership training.
 Some congregations use this program for teacher education.

 Advanced Courses / Continuing Education

 Courses for advanced studies and continuing education opportunities are offered periodically in addition to the basic curriculum.
 We have offered courses on The Life and Theology of Paul, Connecting with the Congregation, Discerning a Call to Ministry, Church Administration and Finance, and Christian Leadership Ethics.
-We will continue to add courses as the demand for them grows.
+If you are interested in an advanced course or continuing education, please contact DERegistration@dbq.edu.

-The CLP/CRE program follows the same semester dates as Dubuque Seminary's for credit programs which for fall and spring spans 15 weeks (includes 12 weeks of classes, two research/reading weeks, and one exam week); summer spans 12 weeks.
+The Christian Leadership Program follows the same semester dates as the University of Dubuque Theological Seminary's Academic Calendar.
+Fall and Spring semesters span 15 weeks (includes 12 weeks of classes, two research/reading weeks, and one exam week); the Summer term spans 12 weeks.
 The work required in a CLP course is equivalent to a one-credit college course.
 The standard for this would translate to:

 - 300 - 500 pages of reading